muana8877/Memo-Match/README.md

  in your browser 🖥️

 ```
-##🧩 How to Play
+---

--Choose a difficulty (Easy / Medium / Hard)
+## 🧩 How to Play

--Flip cards to reveal their symbols
+- Choose a difficulty (Easy / Medium / Hard)
--Match pairs within the allowed number of moves
+- Flip cards to reveal their symbols
--🎉 Win = confetti party!
+- Match pairs within the allowed number of moves
--💀 Lose = crow flies across your screen
+- Click New Game or Play Again to restart

--Click New Game or Play Again to restart
+---

 Built with ❤️ by Mahnoor as a fun way to practice React, Next.js, and frontend animations.